Error Correction by Structural Simplicity: Correcting Samplable Additive Errors: Errors from Flat Distributions

 By Proposition~\ref{prop:random}, one may hope to construct a \emph{single} code that corrects errors from any flat distribution with the same entropy, as constructed in~\cite{Che09} for the case of binary symmetric channels by using Justesen's construction~\cite{Jus72}.
 However, it is impossible to construct such codes.
 We show that for every deterministic coding scheme of rate $k/n$, there is a flat distribution $Z$ of entropy $m$ that is not correctable by the scheme for any $1 \leq m \leq k$.
 By combining this result with Proposition~\ref{pro:deterministic}, we can conclude that there is no coding scheme of rate $k/n$ that corrects every flat distribution of entropy $m$ with $1 \leq m \leq k$.
+For deterministic coding schemes, we assume that the encoding function $\Enc$ is injective.
+Namely, for any distinct $x, x' \in \F^k,$ $\Enc(x) \neq \Enc(x')$.
+The assumption is necessary because otherwise the code always fails to decode either $x$ or $x'$ such that $\Enc(x) = \Enc(x')$.

-\begin{proposition} For any deterministic code of rate $k/n$ and any $m$ with $1 \leq m \leq k$, there is a flat distribution of entropy $m$ that is not correctable by the code with error $\epsilon < 1/2$. \end{proposition} \begin{proof} Define a flat distribution to be a uniform distribution over $2^m$ distinct codewords $c_1, \dots, c_{2^m}$.
+\begin{proposition} For any deterministic code of rate $k/n$ and any $m$ with $1 \leq m \leq k$, there is a flat distribution of entropy $m$ that is not correctable by the code with error probability $\epsilon < 1/2$. \end{proposition} \begin{proof} By assumption, the code contains $2^k$ codewords that are all distinct.
+Define a flat distribution to be a uniform distribution over $2^m$ distinct codewords $c_1, \dots, c_{2^m}$.
 If the input to the decoder is $c_i + c_j$ for $i, j \in [2^m]$, the decoder cannot distinguish the two cases where the transmitted codewords are $c_i$ and $c_j$.
 Thus, the decoder outputs the wrong answer with probability at least $1/2$ for at least one of the two cases. \end{proof}